pitt500/OnlineStoreTCA/README.md

 ### Network calls

-Since network calls are one of the most common tasks in mobile development, of course TCA provides tools for that.
+Network calls are one of the most common tasks in mobile development, and of course, TCA provides tools for that.
 And since network calls are part of the outside world (side effects), we use Effect object to wrap the calls, more specifically, into Effect.task.

 However, this task operator will only call the web API, but to get the actual response, we have to implement an additional action that will hold the result in a TaskResult: